Lioncat6/OSC-Chat-Tools/README.md

 ## Open up `osc-chat-tools.py` in your favorite Python debugger to run it.

+### Side note... the song functionality will show whatever the last thing you were listening to was... including a website or video you were watching.
+So be careful.

 # Keyboard Shortcuts (PC ONLY)
 - **`P`** Toggle Chatbox
 - **`[`** Cycle Mode (Currently modes 1-10)